 Once a haven for smugglers and later a centre for limestone quarrying, Pwlldu is a secluded National Trust bay south of Bishopston.
 The beach is sand at low tide, backed by a substantial pebble bank and flanked by limestone cliffs which provide shelter from winds.
 The pebble bank has partially blocked a stream, forming a large pool just behind the beach (Pwlldu translates as "Black Pool").
 The beach is approximately 300 yards wide, extending to the east and becoming ½ mile wide on the low.
 This part of the beach is known as Seven Slades.
-Swimming within the bay is generally safe and grassed areas behind the pebble bank would make ideal locations for picnics.
+Swimming within the bay is generally safe.
 There are two cottages on the western side of the valley, which were originally inns (The Ship & the Beaufort).
 Near the top of the cliff on the west side is one of the quarries, now overgrown, which is an unusual place to explore if you can find a way to reach it.
 Behind the beach, the wooded Bishopston valley extends for about 1½ miles inland to the village of Kittle (which has a pub).

 The closest (roadside) parking to the beach is at Pyle Corner, Bishopston (Grid Ref: SS580882) from where Pwlldu Lane leads to the clifftop, thence becoming a track down to the east side of the beach.
 The total distance is about a mile.
-A few footpaths lead westwards from Bishopston village, descending into the wooded Bishopston valley which can then be followed to the beach.
-Alternative access is via the coast path from Southgate or Caswell.
+Alternative access is via the coastal path from Southgate or Caswell.

-There are no facilities at these beaches, but there is a shop / post office at Pyle Corner which sells much needed ice creams.
+There are no facilities here, but there is a small shop at Pyle Corner.
 Dogs are allowed at all times.